biocore/emp/methods/methods_release2.md

 ###### Result files

-- `EMP_GCMSmetabolitedata_blocksABCD_080919.xlsx`: This excel file (.xlsx) contains the metabolites concentration and identification that were manually validated.
+- `EMP_GCMSmetabolitedata_blocksABCD_080919.xlsx`: This excel file (.xlsx) contains the metabolites intensities and identification that were manually validated.
 The file can be accessed on the MassIVE at [ftp://massive.ucsd.edu/MSV000083743/updates/2019-08-22_lfnothias_7cc043bc/other/](ftp://massive.ucsd.edu/MSV000083743/updates/2019-08-22_lfnothias_7cc043bc/other/)

 QC files for each samples accessible at [ftp://massive.ucsd.edu/MSV000083743/other/](ftp://massive.ucsd.edu/MSV000083743/other/):